raspberrypilearning/python-web-server-with-flask/worksheet.md

     ![](images/flask-header.png)

-    *In this case it's not much different as all you've done is added a header - but there's plenty of scope to expand!*
+    *In this case it's not much different as all you've done is added a header, but there's plenty of scope to expand!*

 ## Adding colour to the web page with CSS